vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   [locks](https://docs.rs/tokio/0.2.16/tokio/sync/struct.RwLock.html)
   or full channel round-trips?

-To be more concrete, the two entities in question:
+To be more concrete, the two entities in question that peer sessions need to interact with all the time:
-- **piece picker**: keeps track of which pieces we have and which one to pick next.
-Peer sessions need to interact with it all the time to pick the next piece from peer.
+- **piece picker**: keeps track of what is already downloaded and is used by all sessions to choose which piece to download next.
-- **piece downloads**: keeps track of pending downloads.
+- **piece downloads**: the pending downloads.
 Peer sessions use it to continue existing downloads and to administer received blocks.

-While it would be possible to keep these in torrent and let peer sessions use messages to manipulate them, but since they are used in many places, it is more straightforward to use locks.
+It would be possible to keep these in torrent and let peer sessions use messages to manipulate them, but since they are used in many places, it is more straightforward to use locks.
 Which one was the better overall solution, in terms of performance, though?
 Is there a drastic difference between the two that would make choosing one the obvious solution?

-I did not trust my intuition so I set up some synthetic benchmarks to simulate the two approaches.
+I did not trust my intuition so I set up a synthetic benchmark to simulate the two approaches.
 While not exactly representing the real world, I wanted to have a rough idea to help guide my decision.

-It was simple: spawn the specified number of tasks, let each simulate a request one block at a time, delay the task some amount of time until "receiving" the block, and finally sending a notification to the main task for administration.
+It was simple: spawn the specified number of tasks, let each simulate a "request" one block at a time, delay the task some amount of time while "receiving" the block, and finally sending a notification to the main task for administration.
 Then repeat until all pieces are "downloaded."
+(No actual network IO took place, hence the quotes.)
 These steps made use of the piece picker and the pending downloads in various steps.

 The results:
 - If the delay was set to 0, channels left locks in the dust.
 The difference was